michelealbertini30/ABI/README.md

 # Evolution of Gene Family ABI
-In collaboration with the Stoffwechselbiochemie Haass Lab of Ludwig-Maximilians-Universität-München
+**In collaboration with the Stoffwechselbiochemie Haass Lab of Ludwig-Maximilians-Universität-München**

+---

+In order to obtain an initial protein dataset:
 ```
 ../interproscan-5.65-97.0/interproscan.sh -i UniProt_ABI.raw.fa -f tsv -b ABI.tsv